pmetzger/simh-docs/docs/ka10_doc.md

 implemented it on the PDP-10.
 This was called "TENEX".
 This was later adopted by DEC and became "TOPS-20".

-During the mid 60's a group at MIT, who where not happy with how Multics was being developed, decided to create their own operating system, which they called Incompatible Timesharing System, or "ITS".
+During the mid 1960s a group at MIT, who where not happy with how Multics was being developed, decided to create their own operating system, which they called Incompatible Timesharing System, or "ITS".
 The name was a play on an earlier project called the Compatible Timesharing System, or "CTSS".
-CTSS was implemented by MIT on their IBM 7090 as an experimental system that allowed multiple time sharing users to co-exist on the same machine running batch processing, hence the term "Compatable".
+CTSS was implemented by MIT on their IBM 7090 as an experimental system that allowed multiple time sharing users to co-exist on the same machine running batch processing, hence the term "Compatible".

 Also during the mid 60's a group at Stanford Artificial Intelligence Laboratory (SAIL), started with a version of TOPS-10 and heavily